MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsExternalAccessPolicy.md

 3.
 Access Skype for Business Server over the Internet, without having to first log on to your internal network.
 This enables your users to use Skype for Business and log on to Skype for Business Server from an Internet café or other remote location.

+4.
+(Microsoft Teams Only) Organize Teams meetings that can be joined by users of custom applications built using Azure Communication Services (ACS).
+This policy setting only applies if ACS Teams federation has been enabled at the tenant level using the cmdlet Set-CsTeamsAcsTeamsFederationConfiguration.

 When you install Skype for Business Server, a global external access policy is automatically created for you.
 In addition to the global policy, you can also create custom external access policies at either the site or the per-user scope.